wknapik/vpnfailsafe/README.md

 # Will vpnfailsafe protect me against all forms of IP leaks ?

-No. Application level leaks can still happen, via protocols like WebRTC, or BitTorrent.
+No. Application level leaks can still happen, via protocols like WebRTC.
 The user can also announce their identity to the world and no script will stop them.

 # Do I still need to configure a firewall ?